binomialhq/poly/doc/SPECIFICATION.md

 Poly defines two value categories, according to whether they produce new symbols or not.
 An l-value refers to an expression that persists by introducing some Symbol into the Active Scope.
-On the other hand, r-values do not introduce any new symbols to any scope, and thus do not persist beyond the point where they are declared.
+R-values do not introduce any new symbols to any scope, and thus do not persist beyond the point where they are declared.

-It's notable that each construct, small as it might be, produces values of either one or the other category.
 Considering three constructs in the example below, the quoted Symbol "ASN.1" and the scope delimited by curly braces are r-values since they do not introduce any symbols.
 This may seem counterintuitive because the quoted symbol is a Symbol, but it is in fact the `model` expression that declares it, and thus the `model` expression is the one that is an l-value.

 ```
 model "ASN.1" {